meumobi/meumobi.github.io/_posts/2019-05-29-crud-ionic4-angulafire5-app.md

 ## Methodology
 Each main section below corresponds to a visible milestone of the project, where you can validate work on progress running App.

-- Setup Ionic Starter
+- Setup with Ionic Starter
 - Setup Feature Module
 - Data Modeling and Mock
 - Firebase Data Service

 By this way you can pickup what is interesting for you and/or run tutorial on several days always keeping a stable state of project, avoid big bang ;-)

-## Setup - Ionic Starter
+## Setup with Ionic Starter

 ### Prerequisites
 We need to have [Node.js] and [Git] installed in order to install both [Ionic] and [Cordova].